Hospital Chargemaster Program

 To obtain modifications to the requirements specified for electronic file formats, effective date of the documents, submission date of the documents, or methods of submitting electronic files, hospitals must file written requests for modification with OSHPD.
 Hospitals must have an OSHPD-approved modification prior to implementation of any change to the applicable requirements.
 Modification requests shall specify the precise changes being requested and the reason(s) the changes are needed.
 OSHPD will either approve or disapprove requests for modification on a case-by-case basis.

-For more detailed information, read the FAQs.
+For more detailed information, read the FAQs below.

 FAQs: Hospital Chargemaster Reporting (as of 5/22/06)